 The following list includes the most popular \( \alpha -\beta -(\gamma) \) filters:

-I hope to write a tutorial about some of these filters in the future.
-But this tutorial is about the Kalman Filter and this is the topic of our next example.
+I hope to write a tutorial about some of these filters.
+But this tutorial is about the Kalman Filter, which is the topic of the following examples.